Ci Kaengan: Watershed

-Microhydroelectric Power Stations
+Microhydroelectric power stations

 The flow that is seldom low during the dry season makes the river useful to develop into a micro-hydroelectric renewable energy source, Two projects have been started by some companies: PT Petro Hidro Optima (PLTM Cikaengan 5,1 MW), and PT Cikaengan Tirta Energi (PLTM Cikaengan 2 dengan daya 7,2 MW).

 Tourist attraction

 A part of the river has been developed into “River Tubing Cikaengan” in the District of Banjarwangi, Garut Regency, since November 2016.
 The mid-level difficulty of the river boarding class allows safe use for novices.